CGruich/RedoxFlow/scripts/6_launch_NWChem_scripts_A_B/6_TASK_README.txt

 Takes a pre-prepared .nw input simulation script and launches an NWChem simulation, saving the simulation output to a '.out' file extension.
 Returns True if the simulation succeeded, returns False if it failed.

 An example of a proper .nw input script and proper .out NWChem simulation output is provided for reference.
+As well as a SLURM job script to submit the simulation (if needed)

 Inputs:
 Pre-installed NWChem